 NB: Each URL in the batch counts as one conversion and by default we allow a maximum of 500 conversions per batch.
 Please contact us if you need more conversions per batch.

-You can set all options that we support for the regular HTML to PDF API for the batch API.
+All the options that you set in our members area are used as defaults for the batch API as well.
+You can also set all options that we support for the regular HTML to PDF API.
 This includes options for page layout, headers and footers, but also encryption settings, watermarking options and custom backgrounds.
 You can set these options as default for all the conversions in the batch and then override them for each conversion in the batch.

 Example: If you want to set the default orientation of the conversions to A4 format and portrait orientation, you would use the following request.